≡ Menu

 • And/or palpitations.

-While atrial septal defect is a “potentially” serious heart disease, for most affected dogs, the condition will not prevent them from being able to live a normal and symptom free life.
+Fortunately, while atrial septal defect is a “potentially” severe heart disease, for most affected dogs, the condition will not prevent them from being able to live an every day and symptom-free life.
+This is mainly because, in most cases, the size of the “defect” is small enough that its effect doesn’t cause the affected individual to suffer from any outward symptoms.

 Unfortunately…

-There will be some dogs where the atrial septal defect does create significant medical problems which may need to treated for the life-span of your pet.
-In cases like these, it’s not uncommon for the atrial septal defect to actually be a part of some larger “spectrum” of congenital defects such a Tetralogy of Fallot, subaortic stenosis, or ventricle septal defects (VSD).
+There will be some dogs where the atrial septal defect creates significant medical problems which may need to be treated for your pet’s lifespan.
+In cases like these, it’s not uncommon for the atrial septal defect to be a part of some larger “spectrum” of congenital disabilities such as Tetralogy of Fallot, subaortic stenosis, or ventricle septal defects (VSD).

 Treatment of atrial septal defect in dogs

 Treatment of atrial septal defect in dogs will typically depend on the severity of the actual defect itself.
-As noted before, most dogs suffering from atrial septal defect will remain asymptomatic in which case, little if any care will be necessary.
+As noted before, most dogs suffering from atrial septal defect will remain asymptomatic, so little if any care will be necessary.

 Now for those that…

-Suffer from more serious cases, it is “theoretically” possible to have the septal defect repaired surgically via open-heart surgery.
-However, long term studies have shown poor results when this is performed, so at this point, the “general” wisdom among the “veterinarian” world seems to suggest that heart disease medications are usually the best bet in treating dogs with serious atrial septal defects.
+Suffer from more severe cases; it is “theoretically” possible to have the septal defect repaired surgically via open-heart surgery.
+However, long-term studies have shown poor results when this is performed, so at this point, the “general” wisdom among the “veterinarian” world seems to suggest that heart disease medications are usually the best bet in treating dogs with atrial-severe septal defects.

-A good time and place to remind our readers that we here at IndulgeYourPet are not medical professionals and we’re certainly not veterinarians.
-All we ware is bunch of folks who just happen to be passionate about animals.
+This a good time and place to remind our readers that we here at IndulgeYourPet are not medical professionals and are certainly not veterinarians.
+All we are is a bunch of folks who are passionate about animals.
+So, if you think you have a pet that may be suffering from atrial septal defect or may be suffering from any medical condition, have them looked at by a professional for goodness’ sake!

 We only chose to…

-Write about medical conditions such as an atrial septal defect because we know that often times when someone is trying to get a “general” understanding of a medical condition, doctors have a tend to make things totally unintelligible with all of their knowledge (which isn’t a problem for folks like us!)
+Write about medical conditions such as an atrial septal defect because we know that when someone is trying to get a “general” understanding of a medical condition, doctors tend to make things unintelligible with all of their knowledge (which isn’t a problem for folks like us!)

-We also like to remind folks that if they are thinking about adopting a pet, they really need to take this “idea” seriously because if you do choose to adopt a pet, you are “choosing” to become responsible for anything that happens to that pet.
-Which includes suffering from any medical condition that could require you to have to pay some serious medical bills in the future.
+Plus, we also like to remind folks that if they are thinking about adopting a pet, they need to take this “idea” seriously because if you do choose to adopt a pet, you are “choosing” to become responsible for anything that happens to that pet, which includes suffering from any medical condition that could require you to have to pay some serious medical bills in the future.

 This is why…